Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 I wanted the website to have a fun, science fiction theme; leaning on inspiration from the comedy show 'The Big Bang Theory' which popularised the game 'Rock, Paper, Scissors, Lizard, Spock' and the series 'Star Trek'; which introduced the world to the character of Spock.

 ### Colour
 The colour scheme of the website ties into the sci-fi asthetic.
 The main background features an exotic alien planet and space-scape.
-The buttons are a luminous green
+The buttons are a luminous, alien green with a white border to draw attention to them.
+The content boxes are stylised like a retro sci-fi computer monitor; white text over a black box.
+The black is opaque to allow the user to see through to the background like a hologram.
+The title and media links have white text and a blue shadow, as a throwback to retro science-fictions tv shows.

 ### Fonts
+The Audiowide font was used as the only font for the site.
+It is a soft font which is easy on the eyes and fits with the technological asthetic of the website.
+Sans Serif was used as the back-up font.

 ### Structure